jamesdonoh/data-mining/report.md

 ## `Vehicle_Type`

-The `Vehicle_Type` attribute in the *Vehicles* file indicates the type of each vehicle involved in an acident.
+The `Vehicle_Type` attribute in the *Vehicles* file indicates the type of each vehicle involved in an accident.
 It is a nominal (categorical) attribute.
 Although represented as an integer, it does not make sense to perform mathematical operations on it so we cannot calculate the mean vehicle type [@han, p.
-78], however the mode (most commonly occuring) type is 9 (Car).
+78], however the mode (most commonly occurring) type is 9 (Car).
 The integer values correspond to values in the *Vehicle Type* sheet of Excel spreadsheet that accompanies the data.

 \begin{sidewaysfigure}
 \centering